Get help paying your business rates

 You can save your progress and continue whenever you want.
 For more information, see our guidance documents listed below.

-Before making your application read the updated 2023/24 guidance for applicants (google doc).
+Before making your application read the 2023 to 2024 application guidance (google doc).

 Once you have applied, you will get an email with a tracking reference.
 If you haven’t included all the information, the application might take longer.